ovesorg/MQTTPublish/README.md

 For you to initialize mosquitto, check installing Termux point number 7.
  #### Steps to achieve our goal
   1. Run Mosquitto on termux
-  2. Open MqttSubscribe application and type a topic you want to subscribe to eg Sensors/Bulb1
+  2. Open Android Hub application and type a topic you want to subscribe to eg Sensors/Bulb1
   3. Click the subscribe button
   4. Open for example the device scanner application and get device or plug in the USB OTG cable to the device and once done scanning see the data on the Android Hub application.
   5. Navigate back to the Android Hub application and you should be able to see the message data posted.